 After layering on the turkey rub, it’s time to follow up with your favorite BBQ rub.
-You can see our rub here.
+You can see our recipe here.

 You might be wondering if this is even going to taste like a Thanksgiving turkey anymore after using creole seasoning and BBQ rub.
 But I assure you, it still will.
 And the gravy that you can make from the drippings will be the most unbelievable tasting gravy you’ve ever had.